 – Building long term relationships with your audience.
 Only 2% of shoppers typically convert on their first visit to an eCommerce store.
 However, with the right incentives, it’s easy to capture new visitors’ emails.
 This way you can start building a relationship with them and you can close more sales further down the road.

 The process of creating a sales funnel has come a long way, too.
 Building a sales funnel used to take weeks, require tons of custom coding, and a whole team of developers.
-These days, thanks to a few Shopify apps, it’s now possible to have one up and running in a few hours.
+These days, thanks to a few Shopify apps, it’s now possible to have it up and running in a few hours.

 A well-built Shopify sales funnel can be a powerful foundation to build your eCommerce business on.
 Unfortunately, the out-of-the-box Shopify solution doesn’t come with many common sales funnel features, like conversion quizzes, one-click upsells, order bumps, and even custom sales pages.

 RevenueHunt specializes in building sales funnels for established eCommerce businesses.
 As a Shopify Partner we focus on working specifically with Shopify stores.
 We’re specialists in creating funnels designed both to grow your email list and to drive your sales.
 Need one for your store?
 Fill out this quiz for more details.

 In this article I’m going to show you how to build a sales funnel that works seamlessly on Shopify to boost conversions for your eCommerce store.
 I’ll show you exactly which apps to use, how to connect them and I’ll share tips to make sure your funnel pages convert.